 Our client, age 26, was a Navy veteran and a college student.
-He went out with two of his friends from school in downtown Fullerton.
+He went out with two of his friends from college in downtown Fullerton.

-The three friends enjoyed a NFL game at one of the sports bars, as well as dinner together.
-It was only about 11:00 p.m., but the three each had to work the following day, so they left to find their respective cars.
+The three friends enjoyed an NFL game at one of the downtown Fullerton sports bars, as well as dinner together.
+When the game finished, it was only about 11:00 p.m., but the three each had to work the following day, so they said their good-byes and left to find their respective cars.

 Our client admitted to the offense and apologized profusely.
-However, the police officer was determined to issue the ticket and had our client sign a promise to appear in the future.
+However, the police officer was determined to issue the ticket and had our client sign a promise to appear in the Fullerton Superior Court in about six weeks later.

 Our client drove home in shock.
 He realized the offense was a misdemeanor and feared that a conviction for a misdemeanor would erase any employment advantage he might enjoy from being a veteran with a college degree.
-He berated himself for his carelessness.
+He berated himself for his carelessness and just laziness for not walking back into one of the many bars or restaurants and using their restroom instead.

 Our client went online a few days later and found Greg Hill & Associates.
 He called our office and spoke to Greg, who listened to the client describe what happened and then explained how the Fullerton Courthouse has handled such cases in the past.